 We have an audit committee, compensation committee, nominating and corporate governance committee and derivative committee.
-Our Board and committees generally meet at least quarterly.
+Our Board also creates committees from time-to-time to approve financing transactions or other significant corporate transactions.
+Our Board and audit committee generally meet at least quarterly and our other committees meet on an as-needed basis.
 Each of the Board committees has the composition and responsibilities described below.
 Current copies of the charters of the audit committee, the compensation committee and the nominating and corporate governance committee, which have been adopted by the Board, are publicly available on our website at http://investors.cleanenergyfuels.com/governance.cfm.